Pelacs/Pelacs/README.md

 - 👋 Hi, I’m @Pelacs
-- 👀 I’m interested in cyber security, technologies and family cuality time.
+- 👀 I’m interested in cyber security, technologies and family quality time.
 - 🌱 I’m currently learning python, C2 english level and Azure + Docker + Kubernetes
 - 💞️ I’m looking to collaborate on ... searching volunteers programs
 - 📫 How to reach me linkedin.com/in/pelacs